raymondlowe/cave-worksite/quality/seo_review_sop.md

 ## SEO Review Process

+### Real Data from Google Search Console

+Always check the csv (see above) for real data about queries when doing an SEO review.
+What phrases is this page under review using that relate to the queries and pages?
+Queries might be related to a topic and not just literal strings.

 ### Topic Identification
 - Cluster by content themes, use csv as source as well as genera knowledge
 - Map to search query patterns seen in csv files